Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 }'

-qwen3.5 will reason about which tool to use, call it through Bifrost, get the result, and incorporate it into its response — all running completely locally, no internet required.
+qwen3.5 reasons about which tool to use, calls it through Bifrost, gets the result, and folds it into the response.
+All local.

 - Your app sent a plain chat request to Bifrost

-- Bifrost forwarded it to qwen3.5 via Ollama with the available tool schemas attached
+- Bifrost forwarded it to qwen3.5 via Ollama with the tool schemas attached

-- qwen3.5 decided which tool to call and with what arguments
+- qwen3.5 picked a tool and its arguments

-server.jssubprocess and sent it the tool call over stdio - Your server ran the tool, returned the result
+server.jsand sent it the tool call over stdio - The server ran the tool and returned the result

 - Bifrost handed the result back to qwen3.5

-- qwen3.5 incorporated the result into a natural language response
+- qwen3.5 wrote a natural language response around it

 - Your app got back a normal chat response

-This is where it gets interesting for real use cases.
 The pattern scales to anything you can write a function for.
-A few ideas that make sense for a home lab:
+A few that earn their place in a home lab:

 server.tool(